wizardamigos/organization/CONTENT/support.markdown

 [](#english)
 # Support us

 ## We teach children computer programming.
-Please support us so we can continue to introduce coding to children across Germany!
+Please support us so we can continue to introduce coding to children.

+Are you a tech company, school, foundation or magic somebody who can help us?

 Wizard Amigos Institute is supported by individuals and companies who believe that children all over Germany should be able to access computer science early in their education.
 We rely on the support of our communities.
 All fundraising efforts help us teach another child to code.